SANejad/SANejad/PLASMA_DUCT_MORPHOLOGY.md

 Magnetic-field magnitude, density structure, and wave-power distributions are placed in a common local coordinate system.
 Their relative geometry is then examined through volumetric surfaces, spatial interpolation, spacecraft trajectories, local field directions, and wave-envelope directions.
 The aim is to identify the shape, orientation, scale, and internal organization of the structure associated with the wave event.

-### Numerical morphology studies
+### Numerical studies

 Controlled numerical cases are used to test how different duct shapes affect whistler-mode wave behavior.
-These cases include magnetic enhancements and depressions, density enhancements and depletions, shelf-like transitions, asymmetric boundaries, and combined magnetic–density structures.
-The simulations are used to isolate the role of geometry and gradients in the observed wave morphology.

 ---